 Project Description: \$10 million.
-The City of Auburn is proposing to construct a new public safety building at 31 Seminary Street, Auburn, NY.
-The purpose of the Public Safety Building is to relocate the Auburn Fire Department from its headquarters at 23 Market Street, and to co-locate the Cayuga County Emergency Operations Center.
+The City of Auburn is constructing a new public safety building at 31 Seminary Street.
+The purpose is to relocate the Auburn Fire Department from its headquarters at 23 Market Street, and to co-locate the Cayuga County Emergency Operations Center.
 City Council has authorized a \$10 Million bond ordinance for the project.
-City staff is underway with procuring the project Construction Management Firm and Design Team that will be leading the project.
-The project schedule is to be out to bid in Summer 2020 with completion by winter 2022.
+The City has hired Hueber-Breuer Construction as the Project Manager and Bivens & Associates Architects as the Project Architect.
+The project is underway and construction is expected to be completed in Fall 2021.

-2) Police & City Court Complex Rehabilitation Project Project Funding: TBD
+2) City Court Project